fooplugins/foogallery-client-side/src/core/EXIF.md

 The panel supports displaying the EXIF data in the info area along with the caption.
 To control how to display the data you can supply the new `exif` option.
 This option supports four values:

-1. `auto` - The default value for the option.
+1. `none` - The default value for the option.
+No exif data is displayed within the panel even if it exists.
+2. `auto` - Recommended value.
 This switches the appearance of the data between the `full`, `partial` and `minimal` views depending on the size of the panel.
-2. `full` - The icon, label and value are all visible.
+3. `full` - The icon, label and value are all visible.
-3. `partial` - The icon and value are visible.
+4. `partial` - The icon and value are visible.
-4. `minimal` - Only the icon is visible.
+5. `minimal` - Only the icon is visible.

 ```json
 {